Caesar Has Big Plans

 VIEW -

-As well as English and history skills the Evidence-Based Learning skills developed in this lesson include collaborative learning and thinking skills.
-This lesson also offers pupils the opportunity to master self-assessment.
+As well as English (writing a newspaper report) and history skills the Evidence-Based Learning skills developed in this lesson include independent learning, peer and self-assessment.
+This lesson also offers pupils the opportunity to master collaborative learning.

 VIEW -

-As well as English (writing a recount with a partner) and history skills the Evidence-Based Learning skills developed in this lesson include collaborative learning, independent learning and metacognition.
-This lesson also offers pupils the opportunity to master peer assessment.
+As well as English and history skills the Evidence-Based Learning skills developed in this lesson include collaborative learning and metacognition.
+This lesson also offers pupils the opportunity to master peer teaching.

 VIEW